Women murdered while on the phone to police ‘failed beyond imagination’, family say

 A mother and daughter who were murdered while they were on the phone to police were failed “beyond imagination”, their family have said.

-She was killed alongside her mother Khowla Saleem, 49, by Janbaz Tarin, then aged 21.
+She was killed alongside her mother Khaola Saleem, 49, by Janbaz Tarin, then aged 21.

 Ms Oudeh was on the phone to the police as they were murdered, her inquest heard.